Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 Cheering the changes

 When I returned from university in 1993, I found work at Kudos in Charing Cross.
-Believe it or not, a café-bar with plate glass windows where you could actually see the gays inside, was a revelation at the time.
+A café-bar with plate glass windows where you could actually see the gays inside, was a revelation at the time.
 We drink cappuccino!
 Vada the pink pound!
-Sell us mortgage insurance with tastefully targeted marketing!
+Sell us mortgage insurance and furnishings in muted tones!

 The day shift at Kudos was dull and devoid of tips.
 The pace of trade played tricks with concepts of time that Dali would have applauded.
 Except, on the days when Ange decided to drop by.

 Five years since we’d first met, Ange had now evolved into one of the most arresting women I’d ever seen.
 Or anyone had ever seen.
 The supermodel visage was now surrounded by a mane of glossy hair to match Cindy Crawford, and the filthiest mouth in London.

 She would swoop into the bar at lunch time and then perform a scandalous, random five hour soliloquy, while I served customers and sliced lemons.

 She got me into trouble with customers, management and colleagues.
 They wanted my focus on catering and customer service.
 Ange was having none of it.
 She was a one woman show with graphic tales of surgery, sex work and debauchery.
 Nothing was off limits.
 She revelled in oversharing.
 One day, she mused loudly with regards to genital surgery.